UBC-Rocket/FLARE/filterTesting/DataFileDescs.md

+#Dataset Versions
+## Version 1
+2nd row contains initial altitude, velocity, covariance matrix (row major order), initial time (ms), baseline pressure, in that order.

+## Version 2
+Only the baseline pressure is provided, in position 7 (index from 0) for compatibility with previous versions.
+Remaining values are ignored (replace with zeros for new file).

+This would be equivalent to a hard transition between moving average and Kalman filter (no information is passed between the two filters.

+## Version 3
+Baseline pressure and apogee time (ms) are provided, in that order, starting in position 0.
+This version is not backwards compatible with previous versions.
+The apogee time is provided for ease of testing/benchmarking.

+# Dataset files
 ## SkyPilot_IREC_2019_Dataset_Post_Motor_Burnout
 Raw pressure data collected from Sky-Pilot at IREC 2019, using the body system.
 Only data after motor burnout is kept, and to reduce file size data has been trimmed at some point after apogee.